National Lottery (Ireland): Millionaire Raffle

-In the summer of 2008, the National Lottery ran its first Millionaire Raffle.
-Since then, limited-edition Millionaire Raffles have been held to coincide with special occasions such as Christmas and Easter.
-For the Christmas 2022 Millionaire Raffle, 500,000 tickets were sold at a cost of €25 each.
-The top prize was €1 million, with an additional five prizes of €100,000, 12 prizes of €10,000, 35 prizes of €5,000, 265 prizes of €1,000, and 6,300 prizes of €500.
+In the summer of 2008, the National Lottery ran its first limited-edition Millionaire Raffle, selling 300,000 tickets at €20 each.
+The draw, which featured two top prizes of €1 million, was held on 26 August 2008 to coincide with the final evening of the Rose of Tralee festival.
+Millionaire Raffles took place occasionally at Easter, in the summer, and at Christmas until 2014.
+Since then, the Millionaire Raffle has taken place only at Christmas, with ticket sales opening on 1 November and the draw held on New Year's Eve.
+For the Christmas 2023 Millionaire Raffle, 600,000 tickets were sold at a cost of €25 each.
+The top prize was €1 million, with an additional 6 prizes of €100,000, 15 prizes of €10,000, 45 prizes of €5,000, 302 prizes of €1,000, and 8,131 prizes of €500.

 Telly Bingo

 The National Lottery introduced Telly Bingo in September 1999.
-Players buy tickets with 24 randomly generated numbers, and can win prizes by matching the numbers drawn on a lunchtime TV show in a variety of patterns, with a prize of €10,000 for a full house.
+Players buy tickets with 24 randomly generated numbers and can win prizes by matching the numbers drawn on a lunchtime TV show in a variety of patterns, with a prize of €10,000 for a full house.
 An additional €10,000 Snowball prize goes to someone who achieves a full house on or before the 45th number drawn.
 If not won, the Snowball prize rolls over to the next draw, allowing one additional number each time.
 Telly Bingo takes place three times a week, on Tuesdays, Thursdays and Fridays, with the Telly Bingo TV Gameshow broadcast on RTÉ One at 12.45 p.m.

 Scratchcards and Instant Win Games

-The National Lottery offered 23 scratchcard games during 2019, ranging in price from €1 to €10, and offering prizes from €2 to €100,000.
-It also offered a number of online instant-win games, with prizes up to €350,000.
+The National Lottery offers a wide range of scratchcard games and online instant-win games.
+These accounted for over €298 million in sales in 2022.

 Game shows

 The National Lottery has funded the prize money for televised game shows.
-Players who get three "lucky stars" on associated scratchcards can submit them for televised drawings, with the winners appearing as contestants on the game show.
-The National Lottery's flagship game show Winning Streak was broadcast on Saturday nights on RTÉ One between 1990 and 2020.
-Winning Streak was suspended in March 2020 due to the COVID-19 pandemic, and is not projected to resume until late 2023.
+Players who got three "lucky stars" on associated scratchcards could submit them for televised drawings, with the winners appearing as contestants on the game show.
+The National Lottery's flagship game show Winning Streak featured on RTÉ One on Saturday nights between 1990 and 2020.
+Production of Winning Streak was suspended in March 2020 due to the COVID-19 pandemic, and no date has been given for the programme's resumption.
 Other televised game shows associated with the National Lottery have included Fame & Fortune, The Trump Card, The Big Money Game, and The Million Euro Challenge.

 References in other media

 In the 1990s, RTÉ produced a sitcom called Upwardly Mobile about a working-class family who won the Lotto and moved to an upper-middle-class area.
 It ran for three seasons between 1995 and 1997.

 Waking Ned (known as Waking Ned Devine in North America) is a comedy film set in a tiny rural village, based on a fictitious winner of the Lotto.

+Beat the Lotto is a 2025 documentary about the Klincewicz/Scruffy Murphys syndicate's 1992 brute-force Lotto win.